ska-sa/katgpucbf/doc/fsim.rst

 packets from multiple F-Engines destined for the same X-Engine).
 This simulator requires a server with a Mellanox NIC and ibverbs to run.
 This fsim simulates the exact packet format from the SKARAB F-Engines.
 The SKARAB X-Engines ingest data from 4 different multicast streams.
-This simulator only simulates data from a single multicast stream - if more streams are required, more instances of this simulator need to be run in parallel.

 To build the fsim, navigate to the ``src/tools/`` directory and run ``make``.